Real-4339/UDTP/Documentation/doc.md

 | CRC-64 | 1/2^64 | 5.4 x 10^-20 |

 ---
-#### UDP Checksum(RFC 1071)
+#### UDP Checksum
 ---

-The Internet Checksum (RFC 1071) is a simple checksum algorithm that is used in the Internet Protocol (IP), Transmission Control Protocol (TCP), and User Datagram Protocol (UDP).
+The Internet Checksum [RFC 1071](https://tools.ietf.org/html/rfc1071) is a simple checksum algorithm that is used in the Internet Protocol (IP), Transmission Control Protocol (TCP), and User Datagram Protocol (UDP).
 It is designed to provide a first line of defense against corrupted data, but it is not foolproof.

-The probability of an undetected error for a single bit in Internet Checksum (RFC 1071) is not explicitly defined in the RFC document.
+The probability of an undetected error for a single bit in Internet Checksum [RFC 1071](https://tools.ietf.org/html/rfc1071) is not explicitly defined in the RFC document.
 However, it’s important to note that the Internet Checksum is a simple sum of 16-bit words, and it can miss some types of errors that a more robust checksum or CRC might catch.

 For example, if two bits in the same position in two different 16-bit words are flipped, the Internet Checksum will not detect this error.